posabsolute/posabsolute/blog/the-email-stack.md

 ## The Arduous Journey of Email Development

-Crafting emails that can render consistently across various clients (outlook, Gmail, mobile clients, etc.) means resorting to unconventional HTML and CSS practices compared to modern practices; in a nutshell, you need to use tables for layout and inline style everything.
+Crafting emails that can render consistently across various clients (Outlook, Gmail, mobile clients, etc.) means resorting to unconventional HTML and CSS practices compared to modern practices; in a nutshell, you need to use tables for layout and inline style everything.

 Eight years ago, I created [Inker](http://inker.position-absolute.com/); with it, I tried making the ultimate toolbox for building and sending emails.
 It had it all: strong templating with the Ink framework as a foundation, a bunch of CLI commands to test and generate emails and a service to send them. *It had everything but traction, and no one ever adopted it*.

 > It seems transactional emails is this thing every company needs to do, but almost nobody knows how or wants to do it, and since it's so dirty, let's do it dirty.
-However, I wouldn't say this was the only reason why Inker failed, but that's for another time.
+However, this wasn't the only reason why Inker failed, but that's for another time.

 ## Modern Solutions: A Search for the Email Holy Grail